pombredanne/django-th-pocket/README.rst

 Pocket Connector
 ================

-From Trigger Happy, this connector provides an access to your Pocket account
+From Trigger Happy, this connector provides an access to your Pocket account to add/get notes

 Requirements :
 ==============